feathery-org/slate/source/index.html.md

 ]
 ```

 List all of the Feathery workspaces connected to your main account.
 This is only available for Feathery's white label product.
+If querying with the test API key, will only return test workspaces.

 ### HTTP Request